kirokuan/jekyll/_posts/2016-02-10-new-blog-start.md

 layout: post
 title: "First Post"
 date: 2016-02-10 09:20:06
-tags: code jekyll
+tags: jekyll
-description: Sample post showing how code samples would look like
+description: First Post to celebrate the blog done
 ---

 Finally, Jekyll can run in github ,which i tried before but failed.
 Today I spent 4 or hrs to make it work.